w3c/wcag-act-rules/content/report/submit.md

 ## Submit An Implementation

-To propose a new implementation [open an issue in GitHub](https://github.com/w3c/wcag-act-rules/issues/new).
+To propose a new implementation, [open an issue in GitHub](https://github.com/w3c/wcag-act-rules/issues/new).
 Please include the name of the implementation, and a URL to the EARL report.
 Alternatively, you can e-mail [group-act-rules@w3.org][].

-## Updating An Report
+## Updating A Report

 Each implementation provides a permanent URL from which its implementation report is downloaded.
 The report is downloaded daily to check for any updates.